alexpolt/alexpolt.github.io/src/empty-value.md

 > So don't call a destructor on such a value.*

   Do you see?
-If we have that rule, then suddenly you don't need any of that mess with checking `if( data ) blah blah`.
-Just do normal destructor.
+If we have that rule, then suddenly you don't need any of that mess with checking `if( data ) blah blah` (at least the part related to move implementation).
 Okay.
 We don't have to abandon our beloved move constructors and move assignment operators.
 Let's just introduce the rule (sorry for the lame language):

 > *Any empty value is an r-value after being bound to an r-value reference function parameter
 > in a function call and the end of the function call.
 If the class of the empty value object